Girl hid under bodies after French Alps shootings

-CHEVALINE, France (Reuters) - A four-year-old British girl spent eight hours cowering among the bodies of three adults, thought to be her mother, father and grandmother, who were shot dead in a car in the French Alps.
+CHEVALINE, France (Reuters) - A girl aged four spent eight hours cowering under the dead bodies of three adults thought to be her parents and grandmother after they were shot dead in a BMW car in the French Alps.

 The child, apparently on a family camping holiday from Britain, was found by police unhurt shortly before midnight on Wednesday huddled on the floor behind the front seats of the car, hidden under the legs and skirt of one of the dead women.